ActianCorp/integration-platform-docs/docs/integration-manager/dashboard.md

 ### AGENT HEALTH

 The AGENT HEALTH chart represents the health status of agents a user has installed.
 In the following figure, the user has one agent installed and its status is Error.
-Hover over the chart to see the value per day. **<font color="red">Took this from Avalanche docs.
-Not sure if it's exactly the same on IM (I need data to test).</font>**
+Hover over the chart to see the value per day. <font color="red">Very minor issue, but it would be nice if we added a condition such as "if numAgents == 1 then 'Agent' else 'Agents'" so we don't get the "1 Agents" label here.</font>

    ![Agent Health Widget](/img/Agent-Health-Widget.png)